 The California legislature passed a bill that gives $330 million in tax …

-Arts & Culture, California Elections, economy, Issues, LA Noir, News, Politics, Runaway Production »
+Arts & Culture, California Elections, economy, Issues, LA Noir, News, Politics, Runaway Production, The Mixer »

 Los Angeles County CEO Bill Fujioka will retire in November, after more than seven years as the county’s top official.